roseapple0803/WearableR/CodeBook.md

 Task 4: create a data set with descriptive variable names by merging all subjects, activity labels, and the measured data

-step 5: create data set with the average of each variable for each activity and each subject, also write the data set to a text file, tidydata.txt
+Task 5: create data set with the average of each variable for each activity and each subject, also write the data set to a text file, tidydata.txt